larrytheliquid/generic-reuse/ArtifactOverview.md

 ----------------------

-For program reuse, we show how to enrich a one-step (beta + congruence) reduction function on raw terms to a type-preserving version on typed terms.
+For program reuse, we show how to enrich a one-step (beta) reduction function on raw terms to a type-preserving version on typed terms.

 File `code/Examples/StepReuse.ced` contains an example of enriching